 This site was designed as a resource for veterans and their dependents/spouses using the GI Bill at Pitt Community College.

-Schedule an appointment with the Vet Center Representative for November 21, 2013.
-Appointments will be held in the Goess Student Center (registrants should check in in Goess 120).
+Schedule an appointment with Danielle Brooks, the Vet Center Representative for Monday, March 10, 2014.
+Appointments will be held in the Goess Student Center - registrants should check-in in Goess 120.

 Step 1: Complete Application for Benefits

 To start the application process to use your GI Bill or to use the GI Bill of your spouse or parent, you first need to submit an application for benefits.

 Application packets are available in the Veteran's Affairs Office located in the Goess Student Center Room 108 or a packet can be mailed directly to you.
 To request a packet to be mailed to you, please contact Sonji Rowsom at (252) 493-7323.

 Please check the groups (A or B) below to see what information needs to accompany your application.

 Group A: Individuals under the following categories: